thillRobot/ros_workshop/module4/tutorial4_create_package/tutorial4_create_package.md

 sudo apt update && sudo apt upgrade

 ```

 ## Before You Begin:

+-  **STOP: TUTORIAL NOT READY** - This file is being converted at the moment.
+Check back soon for updates.
+It is not recommended to use this tutorial in the current state.
+Use the PDF version while you wait. - TH

 - **Backup the System:** If you are using a virtual machine, it is recommend to make a snaphot of your virtual machine before you start each module.
 In the event of an untraceable error, you can restore to a previous snapshot.

 - **Workspace Setup:** In Part I you will setup a Catkin Workspace as your working directory for creating packages. _This only needs to be done once_.

 ## Important Note on Naming:

 In this tutorial you will replace several <fields> with names of your choice.
-These are general guidlines for \href{http://wiki.ros.org/ROS/Patterns/Conventions}{naming in ROS}. \vspace{3mm}
+These are general guidlines for [naming in ROS](http://wiki.ros.org/ROS/Patterns/Conventions).

 - use descriptive names, very long or very short names are hard to read
 - **do not** include the < > symbols